ATosacik/void-text-extractor/README.md

 ## About

 VoidTextExtractor runs entirely locally in your browser, keeping your files private and secure.
-The project was built using modern AI-assisted development tools, including GitHub Copilot and language models, to prototype efficiently and refine functionality.
+The project was developed by me, with the help of AI-assisted tools such as GitHub Copilot and language models to speed up prototyping and explore implementation options.

 ---